 Essential oils have the unique ability to accelerate the way our body works to detox itself.
 However, because they don’t regularly appear in our diets, we must use them in other ways.
 Essential oils do exactly that.

-As with any detox methods, take care to learn about the oils you’re using, and your individual reactions to ensure you have a pleasant and effective experience.
+As with any detox methods, take care to learn about the essential oils you’re using, and your individual reactions to ensure you have a pleasant and effective experience.